forresty/forresty.github.com/source/about/index.markdown

 ### Favorite Books

+- What I Talk About When I Talk About Running
+- Sophie's World
 - Atlas Shrugged
 - The Fountainhead
 - On Liberty (I read [this Chinese version](http://book.douban.com/subject/6397522/).
 Awesome translation.
 [Buy it.
 Now.](http://book.douban.com/subject/6397522/))